OBOAcademy/obook/docs/tutorial/exomiser-tutorial.md

 ### Configuring the application.properties

 The application.properties has to be updated to point to the correct location of the Exomiser data.
-For the purpose of this tutorial, this is already sorted, pointing to the mounted directory inside the docker container `exomiser.data-directory=/exomiser-data`.
+For the purpose of this tutorial, this is already sorted, pointing to the mounted directory inside the Docker container `exomiser.data-directory=/exomiser-data`.

 Also you want to make sure to edit the file to use the correct data version (currently 2302):
 ```shell